-Tell Management You Have A Podcast
+Tell Management About The Podcast

 1. You could help them plug in that sweet potato drink they are struggling with.
 The main competition is Coca Cola, which is running a clandestine operation to be top dog again, and it seems to be working.